dthuesen/otl-react/README.md

 * Numbering with leading zeros
 * Numbering with client prefixes
 * Prefixing according to selected client in table
-* If client count in table is null a prefixed 8 digits zero count will be used
+* If client count in table is null a prefixed 8 digits zero count is used

 TO DO:
 * Changing prefix if client selection on topic changes
+* Color coding of columns (Category, Prio, State, Cost Model)
+* Collapsing/hiding rows
+* Filter for only one client
+* Export to CSV, XLSX (styled)
+* Page styling
+* Authentication
+* User administration
+* Short list export
+* Pages: "Shortlist" (with filter), "Login"